The 7 best cycling holidays in Europe

 Cycling in Girona feels different.
 Not only are you blessed with great weather and roads, but you’re in esteemed company, too.
 Many pro cyclists choose to live in and around the region, and various pro cycling teams have a permanent base here, so it must be doing something right.

-Girona’s cycling culture has grown massively over the past few decades—since Lance Armstrong trained here in the 90s and moved over permanently in 2000.
+Girona’s cycling culture has grown massively over the past few decades, since Lance Armstrong trained here in the 1990s and moved over permanently in 2000.

 French Alps

-The likes of Alpe d’Huez and the Col du Galibier are among the most popular sections in Tour de France history, but such is the vastness of the French Alps, every cyclist’s taste is catered for—from the mountains themselves to the peaceful valleys and Alpine towns in between.
+The likes of Alpe d’Huez and the Col du Galibier are among the most popular sections in Tour de France history, but such is the vastness of the French Alps that every cyclist’s taste is catered for—from the mountains themselves to the peaceful valleys and Alpine towns in between.

 The Col d’Izoard mountain pass (pictured above) has featured in the Tour numerous times over the years and is a very popular route among local and tourist cyclists.
 At just under 2,400m, it sits in the highest category of the Tour.